flynx/Sony-a9-bugs-and-suggestions/README.md

 necessary to manually switch to the other card.

-### Add face detect option to *"Recall Custom hold #"*
+### Add *Face detect* option to *"Recall Custom hold #"*

-In some situations face detect prevents from focusing on an area close to a face, adding this feature would make dealing with such situations very simple by activating a *"Recall Custom hold #"* set to a button.
+In some situations face detect prevents from focusing on an area close to a face (Example: tow faces partially covering each other and focus must be on the farther face), adding this feature would make dealing with such situations very simple by activating a *"Recall Custom hold #"* set to a button (*AF-ON* with *Face detect* disabled).
 Currently dealing with this requires going into the menu and disabling face detect manually and enabling it after the shot is made.

-### *"Auto-shutter"* to change from e-shutter to mechanical when setting shutter speed longer than 1/8sec manually
+### *"Auto-shutter"* to change from e-shutter to mechanical when setting shutter speed longer than 1/8sec

 Currently to set a shutter speed longer than 1/8 sec requires to change to M or S mode, then changing the shutter to mechanical and then setting